 By age fifteen, it was clear that in the immediate future I would have to make decisions about balancing school and golf, if this balance was at all possible.
 As a fortunate concurrence of circumstances, I ended up spending two weeks in California as part of a student exchange program with my high school.
 This trip grew my eagerness for the American dream and made me realize that staying in France would not permit the concurrent pursuit of athletics at the collegiate level.
 Upon my return, I promised myself that I would be back in California and compete as NCAA Divison 1 athlete.

-I knew that for this dream to become reality, I needed to work harder than anyone else.
-High school was tough; I attended classes from 8 am to 5 pm which impeded my time to practice and when I missed class, I had to catch up with the homework and lectures.
+The path to California was not easy.
+I knew that for this dream to become reality, I needed to work harder than anyone else I knew.
+In high school, I attended classes from 8 am to 5 pm which impeded my time to practice.
+When I missed class, I had to catch up with the homework and lectures.
 On some occasions, my teacher were not very happy about my absences and I felt some pressure, but still I completed all my assignments and remained fully committed.
 Time management was crucial; I knew I would not receive any special treatment.
 In order to earn a scholarship, it was necessary to balance my academic studies and my athletic performance.
-Although at times I found the French scholastic atmosphere difficult and frustrating, I focused on not losing sight of my objective and remained confident.
+Although at times I found the French scholastic atmosphere difficult and frustrating, I focused on not losing sight of my objective and remaining confident.
 My mother often reminded me of the wise words Rudyard Kipling once wrote: “If you can trust yourself when all men doubt you, but make allowance for their doubting to”.
 This philosophy amplified my eagerness to continue learning and mature through the challenges of others’ doubt and my own, using this doubt to push myself to find what I am truly capable of.
-Little did I know about the adventure I was about to embark on.

-I turned professional in the summer of 2014 after earning my degree and finished 5th in only my second event on the Challenge Tour at the Belgian Challenge Open.
-I then competed in my first European tour event, the prestigious Alstom French Open.
-With consistent form throughout the year I ensured full playing status for 2015.
-My first year on tour did not go as planned and it took me some time to adjust to this entirely new life, the latter requiring the ability to react from both triumph and defeat.
-Looking back, I have learned that failure and success are related and teach us something different in their own ways.
-The speed and level of competition at the professional level necessitates that I do not dwell upon mistakes, but instead accept them and use them as lessons, rather than as setbacks.
+I turned professional in the summer of 2014 after earning my business degree.
+I finished 5th in only my second event on the Challenge Tour at the Belgian Challenge Open.
+I then competed in my first European tour event, the prestigious Alstom French Open and due to a consistent form throughout the year I ensured full playing status for 2015 on the Challenge Tour.
+My first year on tour did not go as planned and it took me some time to adjust to this entirely new life.

 In 2016, after a great start to the season, I collected my first maiden professional victory at the Swedish Challenge hosted by Robert Karlsson.
-Claiming the title for the first time at the pro level is something that will stick with me forever, and the boost I needed to jump-start my professional career.
+Claiming the title for the first time at the pro level is something I will never forget, and the boost I needed to jumpstart my professional career.